Matthew Ridley Corbet: Life

-Corbet was born on 20 May 1850 at South Willingham, Lincolnshire, was son of the Rev. Andrew Corbet and Marianne Ridley.
+Corbet was born on 20 May 1850 at South Willingham, Lincolnshire, the son of the Rev. Andrew Corbet and Marianne Ridley.
 He was educated at Cheltenham College.

 He attended classes at the Slade School of Art under Alexander Davis Cooper and later at the Royal Academy Schools under Frederic Leighton, President of the Academy.
-Corbet went to Italy in 1880 and met Giovanni Costa, one of Leighton's friends in Rome.
-For the next three years he stayed and painted with Costa, eventually becoming one of the leading figures of the Macchiaioli school.
+Corbet travelled to Italy in 1880 and met the painter Giovanni Costa, a friend of Leighton's living in Rome.
+Corbet stayed in Italy, and spent the next three years there, where he lived, and painted with Costa, becoming one of the leading figures of the Macchiaioli school.

-He concentrated on Italian landscapes and exhibited at the Grosvenor Gallery, the New Gallery, the Royal Academy and the Paris Salon.
+He concentrated on Italian landscapes and exhibited his new works at the Grosvenor Gallery, the New Gallery, the Royal Academy and the Paris Salon.

-His Sunrise gained a bronze medal at the Paris Exhibition of 1889; and his Morning Glory (1894) and Val d'Arno Evening (1901), bought under the terms of the Chantrey Bequest, are now in the Tate Gallery.
+His paintings Sunrise, awarded a bronze medal at the Paris Exhibition of 1889; Morning Glory (1894), and Val d'Arno Evening (1901), bought under the terms of the Chantrey Bequest, are now in the Tate Gallery.

-He died of pneumonia at his residence in St John's Wood on 25 June 1902.
+Corbet lived for a period in Kensington, where in 1876 he had a house, Peel Cottage, built to be his artists’ studio and residence.
+Later, Corbett relocated to St John's Wood.
+He died of pneumonia at his residence there on 25 June 1902.